Thematic investing is

 The Advent of Molecular Medicine.

 Breakthroughs in genomic science are changing the practice of medicine.
-Genomic sequencing technology, clinical research, data analytics and gene editing are converging to deliver novel treatments and diagnostics that will improve medical outcomes and usher in a new era of healthcare.
+Genomic sequencing technology, clinical knowledge, and data analytics are converging to deliver novel and more personalized treatments and diagnostics that will improve medical outcomes and usher in a new era of healthcare.

 Next Generation Automation and Supply Chain Transformation.

-Automation that was concentrated in automobile production in the developed world is now penetrating other industries such as retail, food service and healthcare.
+Automation previously concentrated in automobile and electronics production in the developed world is now penetrating other industries such as healthcare, retail, and logistics.
+Installation costs have come down while flexibility and intelligence have gone up, allowing the adoption of core technologies to proliferate.
 This will lead to improved productivity, dramatic shifts in supply chains, and growing end markets for technology components and industrial equipment.

 For nearly 50 years, Moore’s Law provided exponential improvements in the performance and cost of computing technology.
-As the physical and economic challenges limit further scaling, research is shifting from general-purpose processors to new special-purpose technologies designed for very specific applications.
+As physical and economic challenges limit further scaling, improvements will come from special-purpose technology designed for specific applications rather than general-purpose processors.
+This will lead to increased segmentation within the technology sector.